Michael-B-T/Final-Capstone-Project/README.md

 # Findings
 ## Key Insights and Actionable Findings

 Sleep quality and social interaction frequency were the strongest predictors of depression risk.
-Interestingly, sleep duration was a much weaker predictor, meaning that it doesn't matter as much how long you sleep, only that it's restful.
-It might also be that depression causes restless sleep and that's the causation, not the other way around.
+Interestingly, sleep duration was a much weaker predictor as there was little relation between lenght of sleep and depression risk.
+The factor that was more directly connected was the association with restful sleep.

 High screen time combined with low physical activity was associated with higher PHQ-9 values.

-Frequency of in-person social interaction significantly influences predicted risk levels.
+Frequency of in person social interaction significantly influences predicted risk levels.

-These patterns match established findings in behavioral psychology and mental-health research.
+These patterns match established findings in behavioral psychology and mental health research.

 ## Interpretation for Non-Technical Stakeholders

 The model identifies lifestyle patterns that correlate with higher depression risk scores.

 These patterns should absolutely not be used for clinical decisions without validation on real human data.
-The data I used for this project was synthesized, and though it looks good, testing with real data should be the next step.
+The data I used for this project was synthesized, and though it appears accurate, testing with real data should be the next step.

 The results support the idea that behavioral based risk screening models may be viable with appropriate data.

 ## Limitations

-As I've said multiple times, the dataset is synthetic, that is by far the most important aspect to consider.
+As stated previously, the dataset is synthetic, that is by far the most important aspect to consider.
 Additionally, correlations may not reflect real world variance.
 Clinical variables such as medication status or chronic illness were not included either, so there's much more data to consider in the future.

 ## Next Steps & Recommendations

 The next steps would absolutely be acquiring a real world dataset, hopefully with validated depression scores (PHQ-9 or similar).
 Though the simulated data said it was possible, moving on from it into real data is the clear next step and would show that this idea has further merit.
 There are also some ways to improve the code and the data it has access to.
-One idea is time-series behavior, seeing how seasonal depression and other pasages of time can have their own effect.
+There is also more data I would like to add to future versions, such as seeing how someone's finances or where they lived could affect their depression rating.
+Another idea is time-series behavior, seeing how seasonal depression and other pasages of time can have their own effect.
+Additionally, due to the strong association with restful sleep, I'd like to further explore if depression causes restless sleep, or the other way around.

 ## Repository Structure